Packed bed: Theory

-Monitoring of packed columns/beds
+Monitoring

 The performance of a packed bed is highly dependent on the flow of material through it, which in turn is dependent on the packing and how the flow is managed.
-Electrical tomography may be used to observe the distribution of liquids at different cross sections of the vessel, or indeed the flow pattern throughout the packed column.
-Depending on the nature of the materials, capacitance or resistance tomography may be used.
+Tomographic techniques such as near-infrared, x-ray, gamma ray, electrical capacitance, electrical resistance tomography are used to quantify liquid distribution patterns in packed columns; choice of tomographic technique depends on the primary measurement of interest, randomness of packing, safety requirements, desired data acquisition rate, and budget.